 Type 1 diabetes starts with an organ in the body called the pancreas.
 The pancreas is only about 6 inches long but its functions are vital for survival.
 The pancreas has two primary functions.
 Its first role is to release enzymes into the gastrointestinal tract to help with digestion.
-Its second role is to release insulin.
+Its second role is to release hormones including insulin.
 Insulin allows glucose into the cells were is can be used as energy or stored for later in the liver, muscles and kidneys.

 Interestingly, 99% of the pancreas function revolves around releasing enzymes to help with digestion.
 Meaning insulin is a very small part of its role.